vftens/ChatGPT-Micro-Cap-Experiment/Start Your Own/README.md

    ```
 3. **Follow the prompts**
    - The program uses past data from 'chatgpt_portfolio_update.csv' to automatically grab today's portfolio.
+   - If it is a weekend, the script will inform you that date will be inaccurate.
+However, this is easily fixable by editing CSV files manually and saving.
    - If 'chatgpt_portfolio_update.csv' is empty (meaning no past trading days logged), you will required to enter your starting cash.
    - From here, you can set up your portfolio or make any changes.
    - The script asks if you want to record manual buys or sells. **IT WILL ASSUME TRADES HAPPEN, SO CHECK ACCURACY.**